 The Metropolitan area of Chicago and surrounding rural areas are filled with natural wildlife and free roaming feral cats and domestic dogs.
 As a result, animal-related car accidents happen all too frequently.
 In fact, the highest incidence of accidents in Illinois involving a collision with an animal occur from October through December, and May through June, when local deer are their most active.

 Deer and most local wildlife are crepuscular in nature, meaning the highest level of their activity happens in the early mornings of dawn, and at twilight just before dusk.
-According to the Illinois Department of Transportation (DOT), there were 15,488 vehicle crashes involving deer in 2012.
+According to the Illinois Department of Transportation (DOT), there were 15,488 vehicle crashes involving deer in the state in 2012.
 That relates to approximately 6 percent of the total number of vehicle accidents in the state.

-- Use High Beams Appropriately – Drivers have the ability to see deer or other animals a few seconds earlier by using high beam headlights when appropriate during nighttime, to increase the potential of avoiding an accident.
+- Use High Beams Appropriately – Drivers have the ability to see deer or other animals a few seconds earlier when using high beam headlights when appropriate during nighttime, to increase the potential of avoiding an accident.

 - Use Caution around Natural Habitats – Deer are often attracted to water areas, field edges, fence rows and wood lots.
 Use extreme caution when driving through these areas to minimize the potential of a collision with deer or other animals.

 - Slow Down – Driving slower makes it is easier to prepare to stop if deer and other wildlife are along the side of the road or around the curve.
 Typically, deer tend to travel together.
 Spotting one deer usually means others are close by.